pravega/pravega/docs/key-features.md

 for more detail on how Pravega manages Stream Segments.

-It is possible to coordinate the auto scaling of Streams in Pravega with application scale out.
+It is possible to coordinate the auto scaling of Streams in Pravega with application scale out (in the works).
 Using metadata available from Pravega, applications can configure the scaling of their application components; for example, to drive the number of instances of a Flink job.
 Alternatively, you could use software such as Cloud Foundry, Mesos/Marathon, Kubernetes or the Docker stack to deploy new instances of an application to react to increased parallelism at the Pravega level, or to terminate instances as Pravega scales down in response to reduced rate of data ingestion.

 ## Distributed Computing Primitive